Jsitech/relayer/README.md

-Relayer makes use of Unicorn from trustedsec to create the payload that is executed on the target system you select. see https://github.com/trustedsec/unicorn , you can run the listener on the system you are running relayer on or an alternative system.
+Relayer makes use of Unicorn from trustedsec to create the payload that is executed on the target system you select. see https://github.com/trustedsec/unicorn , you can run the listener on the system you are running relayer on or an alternate system.

-I will be adding more payload options later on.

-Relayer is based off chuckle from nccgroup. so credits to them.
+Other Payload Options will be added.

 # USE